japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StatefulOperator.md

 stateInfo: Option[StatefulOperatorStateInfo]
 ----

-The <<spark-sql-streaming-StatefulOperatorStateInfo.adoc#, StatefulOperatorStateInfo>> of the physical operator
+The <<spark-sql-streaming-StatefulOperatorStateInfo.md#, StatefulOperatorStateInfo>> of the physical operator
 |===

 [[extensions]]